epiforecasts/schedule/README.md

 sudo bash schedule/setup/docker.sh
 ```

-3. Setup the container environments for all scheduled jobs (see `setup` for each individual container environments):
+3. Setup the container environments for all scheduled jobs (see `setup` for each individual container environment):

 ```
 sudo bash schedule/setup/all.sh